sagarparmar881/web-scrapping-builders-data/README.md

 <h3 align="center">Web Scrapping Builders Data</h3>

   <p align="center">
-    This repository contains a Python script that can be used to scrape data of builders and their projects from the websites 99acres and Magicbricks.
-The script uses the BeautifulSoup library to parse the HTML code of the websites and extract the desired data.
+    This repository contains a Python script that can be used to scrape data of real-estate builders and their projects from the websites '99acres.com' and 'magicbricks.com' respectively.
+The script uses the beautifulsoup library and selenium to parse the HTML code of the websites and extract the desired data.
     <br />
     <a href="https://github.com/sagarparmar881/web-scrapping-builders-data"><strong>Explore the docs »</strong></a>
     <br />